rezakhosh78/PingNG/README.md

 ## 🌟 Why PingNG?

-PingNG keeps the familiar v2rayNG experience and adds profile-aware Desync, WARP tunnel options, and Psiphon CDN Fronting.
+PingNG keeps the familiar v2rayNG experience and adds profile-aware Desync, WARP tunnel options, MasterDNS, and Psiphon CDN Fronting.
 Settings are stored with the relevant profile and applied when it connects.

 ### At a glance